vOptSolver/vOptSolver/README.md

 # Solver of multiobjective linear optimization problems

-**vOptSolver** is a solver of multiobjective linear optimization problems (MOCO, MOILP, MOMILP, MOLP).
+**vOptSolver** is a solver of multiobjective linear optimization problems (MOCO, MOILP, MOMIP, MOLP).
 It is currently supported by the ANR/DFG-14-CE35-0034-01 research project [(link)](https://vopt-ANR-DFG.univ-nantes.fr/).
 The version 0.2 integrates exact algorithms for computing a complete set of non-dominated points for structured and non-structured optimization problems with two [and three] objectives ([ ] = forthcoming).

 This repository (1) gives a description of the solver and (2) hosts documents covering all parts of the solver.